qubitAlchemy/VoxMedica/README.md

 between words in a reference transcript and words in the output of the speech-to-text engine, to the number of words in the reference transcript

+<h2>CTC: <b>Connectionist Temporal Classification</b> </h2>
+Connectionist temporal classification (CTC) is a type of neural network output and associated scoring function, for training recurrent neural networks (RNNs) such as LSTM networks to tackle sequence problems where the timing is variable.
+It can be used for tasks like on-line handwriting recognition or recognizing phonemes in speech audio.

+Refer this to know how it works: [https://machinelearning-blog.com/2018/09/05/753/]

 <h2> 1: Experimentation: </h2>

 <h3> a: Testing different Speech-To-Text Models and Cloud-Services: </h3>